 People seeking short term or temporary childcare from a CSM student can mail a flyer to the Director of Residence Life at 7000 Mercy Road, Omaha, NE 68106 or fax it to 402-399-2414.
 Permanent childcare at the Spellman Child Development Center, located on CSM's campus, can be arranged by calling 402-390-2028.
 CSM students are responsible for arranging and financing child care for their child(ren).
 The Spellman Child Development Center works with students on a private pay basis and Title XX.
-Students receiving Title XX interested in Spellman may contact the Director of Single Parent Success at 402-399-2474.
-Private pay students may contact Spellman at 402-390-2028.
-There is often a waiting list for Title XX spots, so early applications are encouraged.
+Students interested in Spellman must contact the Director of Single Parent Success at 402-399-2474 or by email which can be found on the CSM website.
+An application will be sent to the student and the student must return it to the Director of SPS.
+The application is reviewed and forwarded to Spellman for confirmation of a spot or placement on the waiting list.
+In addition, the student will be sent alternate daycare information if requested.